 - Melt chocolate and set aside to cool.

 - Beat eggs and vegetable oil until fluffy.
 Add sugar and beat well.
 Next mix in melted chocolate.
 Add in your butter and butter infused petals.

 - In separate bowl, whisk together dry ingredients.
 Stir in nuts.

 - Fold together your wet and dry ingredients, mix well.

-- Spread batter into prepared round pan and bake for 22 to 25 minutes, or until toothpick stuck into center comes out slightly moist.
+- Spread batter into prepared round pan and bake for 25 minutes, or until toothpick stuck into center comes out slightly moist.
 Cool completely.

 Couple of Closing Notes: